 In Windows 10, the Print Spooler cannot connect with the Epson printers.
-Whenever the users try to print, scan or copy anything from the computers, it fails to open and a dialogue box appears with the error code 0x800706b9.
-In most of the cases, the error message comes along with the information that it does not have enough resource to start the Print Spooler Service.
+Whenever the users try to print, scan, or copy anything from the computers, it fails to open and a dialogue box appears with the error code 0x800706b9.
+In most cases, the error message comes along with the information that it does not have enough resources to start the Print Spooler Service.

 There may be various reasons for the Error 0x800706b9.
 One of the major reasons is the corruption of the registry key or value while upgrading to Windows 10.
-Sometimes, the third party firewall or antivirus blocks the operation of Print Spooler.
-Whatever the reason is, you have the effective solutions to every problem here.
+Sometimes, the third-party firewall or antivirus blocks the operation of Print Spooler.
+Whatever the reason is, you have effective solutions to every problem here.

 If the registry key of the computer has been corrupted, then you need to fix the issue as soon as possible to print from your Epson printers.

 Many times, a third-party firewall or antivirus (most of the cases it is Kaspersky); disables the functionality of Print Spool.
 So you need to uninstall it to get a hassle-free printing experience from your Epson printer.
 To uninstall an antivirus go to Control Panel>Add/Remove Programs and then uninstall all of the third party system protection.